DaviD4Chirino/twee3-language-tools-with-formatter/README.md

-# Twee 3 Language Tools
+# Twee 3 Language Tools With Formatter

+This is a fork of [Twee 3 Language Tools](https://github.com/cyrusfirheir/twee3-language-tools) that includes a SugarCube2 formatter.
+Everything is the same.

+## Know issues

+It only formats Sugarcube2, it does not format html or javascript (yet)

+## Original README

 Syntax highlighting for HTML and select storyformats (see [Features](#features)) on top of Twee 3 code.